kayex/sirius/README.md

 # sirius
-Sirius is a standalone Slack extension runner that lets you run extensions that read and alter your outgoing messages in realtime.
+Sirius is a standalone Slack extension runner that lets you run extensions that improve your outgoing messages in realtime.
 Written in Go.

 For example, the `thumbs_up` extension automatically swaps all ocurrences of `(y)` in your messages to `👍` (thumbs up emojii).